Garfatlx/signal_project/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Addition
+- add a class diagram in a newly create uml_models folder.

 ## Project Members
 - Student ID: i6372972